ziyoung/better-wilcom-docs/wilcom-docs/Modifying/transform/Make_objects_the_same_size.md

 ## To make objects the same size...

-1Select the objects to resize.
+1. Select the objects to resize.

-2Select the object that is the size you require.
+2. Select the object that is the size you require.

-3Click a sizing tool or select Arrange > Make Same Size > ...
+3. Click a sizing tool or select Arrange > Make Same Size > ...

 ![transform00037.png](assets/transform00037.png)